 Employee cards are great for individual employee purchases either made online or in person.
 This could include travel expenses like airfare or hotels and incidental purchases like coffee or snacks.
 Cardholders can also add their employee cards to their digital wallet for easy, contactless purchasing.
 As an admin, you will not be able to access card details for employee cards.
 Only the cardholder will be able to access their card details.

 Airwallex Borderless Card

-The Airwallex Borderless Card is a prepaid card that supports over 140 currencies, without any foreign transaction fees or hidden charges.
+The Airwallex Borderless Card is a debit card that supports over 140 currencies, without any foreign transaction fees or hidden charges.
 With this card, you can directly pay from your Airwallex multi-currency account for foreign currency transactions.
-In case the balance in your account is insufficient, the card allows for foreign exchange at competitive market rates.
+In case the currency balance in your account is insufficient, the card allows for foreign exchange at competitive market rates from another held currency.

 Moreover, you have the option to issue multi-currency employee cards and set individual spending limits for each employee.
-The Airwallex Borderless Card is synchronized hourly with accounting software such as Xero, NetSuite, Sage, and Odoo.
+The Airwallex Borderless Card is synchronised hourly with accounting software such as Xero, NetSuite, QuickBooks, Odoo and Sage.
 This integration enables real-time expense tracking, comprehensive budget management and simplified monthly reconciliation.

-Virtual Visa card reduces the risk of fraud
+Virtual Visa cards reduce the risk of fraud

 Additionally, you can monitor the expenditure details of each virtual card in real-time.
 If there are any large or unusual expenses, you can immediately freeze the card.

 Employee Visa card enables setting spending limit for each employees